 Judith Hernández Chapar, PhD

 Judith Hernández Chapar, Ph.D. (she/her/hers) serves as Dean of Student Support at Bellevue College.
 Previously, she was a Postdoctoral Research Fellow of the Research and Equity Scholarship Institute on Student Trajectories in Education (RES-ISTE).
 Dr. Hernández Chapar completed her Ph.D. in Education from Oregon State University with an emphasis on Community College Leadership.
 Her dissertation focused on the engagement experiences between Institutional Agents and Students of Color who were enroll at two-year community colleges.
 She earned her Masters of Social Work from Eastern Washington University and a Bachelors of Art in Women Studies as well as a Bachelors of Art in Psychology from Washington State University.
 Prior to joining the RES-ISTE team, Dr. Hernández Chapar served as an educational leader in the community college setting, serving as an Associate Dean of First Year Experience directing a Federal Title III grant at South Puget Sound Community College.
 Formerly, she worked as a Director of TRiO Programs at Lower Columbia College, where she secured over 1.8 million dollars in grant funding.

 Melissa A. Navarro Martell, PhD

-Melissa A. Navarro Martell (she/her/hers), Ph.D., is a third year Assistant Professor in the Department of Dual Language and English Learner Education in the College of Education at San Diego State University, a Hispanic Serving Institution in the land of the Kumeyaay.
+Melissa A. Navarro Martell (she/her/hers), Ph.D., is an Assistant Professor in the Department of Dual Language and English Learner Education in the College of Education at San Diego State University, a Hispanic Serving Institution in the land of the Kumeyaay.
 Her research and teaching center the need to prepare critically conscious educators on the sociopolitical, ideological, cultural, and linguistic aspects of teacher preparation in general, and K-8 equitable science and dual-language education specifically; pushing the need to decolonize science education.
-Dra.
-Navarro Martell taught her first two years as an Assistant Professor at CSU Dominguez Hills a) undergraduate courses around science, technology, engineering, arts and mathematics education (STEAM), b) Spanish science methods courses in the bilingual teacher credential program, and c) an academic discourse course in the Dual Language Master’s Program.
 Her experiences as an immigrant 6th grade student from Tijuana, México, inspired her path as an educator who understands bilingual learners.
 Dra.
 Navarro Martell is a former 4th and 8th grade social-justice math and science Spanish/English dual-language teacher who currently teaches math and science methods courses in the bilingual teaching credential program.